AidanBugs/Obsidian/Google Drive/CWRU/In Progress/CSDS302 - Discrete Mathematics/Set Theories & Stuffs.md

 	- Define a relation R from A to B as(x,y) 𝜖 R of (x-y) / z 𝜖 R
 	- R = { (1,1), (2,2), (1,3) }
 ### Functions
+Definition of Function:
 - Function F from A to B is a special relation
 - 1) For every element x 𝜖 A there is always y 𝜖 B such that (x,y) 𝜖 R
 - 2) For every element x 𝜖 A, y 𝜖 B, z 𝜖 B. If (x,y) 𝜖 F and (x,z) 𝜖 F then y = z

-- Domain
+### Domain

-- Set of all possible inputs in the function / relation
+Set of all possible inputs in the function / relation

-- Co-domain
+### Co-domain

-- Set of all possible outputs in the function / relation
+Set of all possible outputs in the function / relation
 - Range